benvial/ferromtm/README.rst

 Running the code
 ++++++++++++++++

-Make the data (this will take a while, if you have acces to a cluster with SGE this would be parallelized automatically)
+Make the data (this will take a while, if you have access to a cluster with Sun Grid Engine this should be parallelized automatically)

 .. code-block:: bash